-UK-based executive directors and key function holders employed in the UK after April 2006 are eligible to participate in the Group Personal Pension (GPP) plan.
+UK-based executive directors and key function holders are eligible to participate in the Group Personal Pension (GPP) plan.
 Contributions are made by the employee and employer.
 Any contributions to the UK Defined Contribution Scheme that are above the annual or lifetime earnings limit are paid in cash, net of National Insurance contributions charge.